Emergent classicality in general multipartite states and channels: Main result

 where $\left\lfloor \cdot \right\rfloor$ is the integer floor function.
 We use the simpler (but looser) bound only for readability; note we will need $|R|/|Q| \ll 1$ for the theorems to be useful, in which case the above replacement is only a small improvement.

-\textbf{Remarks on Theorem \ref{thm:channels}.} The theorem is true for any $|Q|$.
-To guarantee smaller error in the approximation, one needs larger $|Q|$ compared to $|R|$.
-However, we refer to $Q$ as $O(1)$-sized because for a fixed size $|R|$, a fixed error tolerance only requires some fixed $|Q|$, independent of both the total number of outputs and the dimension of each output.
-Physically, the region $Q$ is where any locally accessible quantum information about $A$ must be stored.
+\textbf{Remarks on Theorem \ref{thm:channels}.} We refer to $Q$ as $O(1)$-sized because for a fixed size $|R|$ and error tolerance $\epsilon$, the size $|Q|$ depends on neither the total number of outputs nor the dimension of each output.
+That is, the upper bounds in Eqn.\ \ref{eq:channel_thm_eqn} and elsewhere do not depend on $n$ or $\dim(B_i)$.
+Physically, the region $Q$ is where any (non-negligible) locally accessible quantum information about $A$ must be stored.
 Therefore by no-cloning or monogamy of entanglement, no quantum information about $A$ can be locally accessible outside this region.
 Meanwhile, $Q$ will also contain any locally accessible classical information about $A$.
 However, unlike the quantum information, the classical information may also be present in copies outside of $Q$.

 An essential point is that the measurement $\{M_\alpha\}$ in this theorem does not depend on $R$, so that apart from the $O(1)$-sized region $Q$, different ``observers'' in different parts of the system can only receive classical information about the input in the same ``generalized basis,'' i.e.\ resulting from the same POVM on $A$.
 (The observers may also receive no information at all.)
 This supports the ``objectivity'' of the emergent classical description of quantum systems; see Section \ref{sec:discussion} for more discussion.